StefanieDing/burgerSequel/README.md

 # burgerSequel

 Created during Week 15 of Rutgers Coding Bootcamp.
-Node, Express, Handlebars, and MyS!L burger app that allows user to select a burger or side and then 'devour' it.
+Node, Express, Handlebars, and MySQL burger app that allows user to select a burger or side and then 'devour' it.
 Remake of my original Burger app found [here](https://github.com/StefanieDing/burger).
 This uses the Sequelize ORM rather than raw MySQL queries.

 ## Getting Started
 (https://peaceful-anchorage-45179.herokuapp.com/)